osg-htc/docs/docs/data/xrootd/install-standalone.md

 1. The directory `/store` is the one your users will interact "see" from this xrootd gateway.
 Other control options can be added like "writable" see [documentation here](http://xrootd.org/doc/dev48/ofs_config.htm) (look for `export`).
 1. The sitename has only implications for monitoring, so should match whatever is registered (if) on [Topology](/common/registration/).

-#### LCMAPS authorization
+#### Configuring authorization

-To configure the LCMAPS authentication please follow the documentation [here](/data/xrootd/xrootd-authorization).
+To configure XRootD authorization please follow the documentation [here](/data/xrootd/xrootd-authorization).

 ### Optional Configuration